 What is nerve pain?

 Neuropathic pain, or nerve pain, is a disease where nerves misfire and send signals of intense pain when they shouldn’t.
-Sometimes it gets worse over time, especially with certain diseases such as CRPS/RSD (Complex Regional Pain Syndrome, previously known as Reflex Sympathetic Dystrophy).
+Sometimes it gets worse over time, especially with certain diseases such as CRPS / RSD (Complex Regional Pain Syndrome, previously known as Reflex Sympathetic Dystrophy).
 Common treatments include pills and physical therapy.
 Both are offered here at Acute Pain Therapies.
-When these options fail, are difficult to achieve, or cause significant side effects, there are alternatives, some of which Dr. Zachary Fisk and Dr. Christina Julian provide.
+When these options fail, are difficult to achieve, or cause significant side effects, there are alternatives.
 These alternatives include ketamine infusions, various nerve treatments, and regenerative medicine.
 The goal of these treatments is to allow patients to undergo physical therapy and a renewed ability to be physically active.
 Physical activity and a healthy lifestyle is the key to a successful, rewarding life for someone who has nerve pain.

 What is CRPS?

 CRPS, or complex regional pain syndrome, is a devastating, poorly understood, debilitating condition in which a patient experiences severe pain and gradual loss of function in one or multiple limbs.
 Pain can also occur in other parts of the body.